 Welcome to Beerup Law

-Ruth Beerup is an experienced St. Charles criminal defense attorney who has been getting amazing results for her clients for 25 years.
+Ruth Beerup is an experienced St. Charles criminal defense attorney who has been getting excellent results for her clients for 25 years.
 Unlike many defense lawyers, she has never been a prosecutor.
 She started her career as a public defender and has always used her first-class negotiating talents to advocate for those facing the formidable power of the criminal justice system alone.
-She has learned her job the hard way, by fighting for her clients' rights every day, and she would be happy to fight for yours too.
+She has learned her job the hard way by fighting for her client's rights daily, and she would be happy to fight for yours too.